ProgramCrafter/salsa-iwj-otter/README.md

      rustup default nightly-2020-11-09
 ```

-4. Install the `usv` SVG launderer, which we need for shape libraries
+4. Install the `usvg` SVG launderer, which we need for shape libraries

 ```
      cargo install usvg
 ```

    This will put it in `~/.cargo/bin`, which you presumably have on
-   your PATH (or the above `rustup` and `cargo` runes wouldn't work).
+   your `PATH` (or the above `rustup` and `cargo` runes wouldn't work).

 ** If you just want to edit and preview the shape libraries
    (ie the piece shapes) you can stop here **

-4. Install some more build tools:
+5. Install some more build tools:

 ```
      cargo install bundle-sources